Elementary Education and Special Education

 HUM251

 Children's Literature or Introduction to Literature or American Literature Before 1860 or American Literature After 1860 or Ideas and Values in the Humanities: Early Civilizations to the Renaissance or Ideas and Values in the Humanities: Renaissance to the Contemporary World EDU/ENH291 recommended.
-HU or C, HU or C, HU, L or H, HU or H, HU, L 3
+HU or C, HU or C, HU, L or HU or H, HU or H, HU, L 3

 Summer Semester (Term 6)